 Section 1.
 General Provisions

 a.
-The terms of office for elected chairs of standing committees shall be one year beginning 1 September.
+The terms of office for elected positions of standing committees shall be one year beginning 1 September, with the exception of positions on the Research and Professional Development Committee, whose terms begin 1 July.
 Vacancies are filled using the same procedures found in Article IV, Sections 3-5 of the Bylaws.

 b.
 Standing committees shall submit to the LAUC-SB members via the Executive Board, annual reports outlining their activities.